jelu/lim-plugin-zonalizer/README.md

 * `lang`: Specify the language to use when generating the `message` in the `result` object and in the `error` object, default en_US.UTF-8.

+### DELETE /zonalizer/1/analysis

+Delete all analysis.
+Returns HTTP Status 2xx on success and 4xx/5xx on error.

 ### POST /zonalizer/1/analysis?fqdn=string

 Initiate a new test for a given zone.
 See `analyze` under Objects for